Let’s be honest. Most of parenting involves some sort of wiping.

 Where don’t you use Force of Nature?

 - I don’t use it for heavy duty shower and tub cleaning.
-Force of Nature is great as a daily shower and tub spray to keep the stink, grime and germs at bay.
-However our well water contains so many minerals, that I need a fairly strong citric acid product to remove the hard water deposits on my shower and in the bottom of my toilet bowl.
+Force of Nature is great as a daily shower, tub and toilet cleaner to keep the stink, grime and germs at bay.
+However our well water contains so many minerals, that I need a fairly strong citric acid product to remove the hard water deposits.
 Everyone’s water is different, so this is something you will have to test for yourself.
 If you don’t have hard water, you’ll likely be fine here (I’ll update when our water softener is installed!).

 Why haven’t I heard of this before?